STEVE INSKEEP, HOST:

 DAVID GREENE, HOST:

 Now, many more have gone on to reach that mark: Among them, Dick Cheney, George W. Bush, Hillary Clinton.
-Then comes yesterday: Florida Republican Senator Marco Rubio topped them all.
+Then comes yesterday: Florida Republican Sen. Marco Rubio topped them all.
 He appeared not only on all five English political shows, but on two political shows on the Spanish-language networks, as well.

 INSKEEP: Think of it as the full Rubio.
 This Tea Party-backed conservative, who's widely seen as a presidential hopeful, has become the go-to guy in the Gang of Eight.
 That's the bipartisan group of senators who are unveiling legislation this week with a path to citizenship for millions of undocumented immigrants.
 NPR's David Welna reports on the day when the DVR was working overtime.